 The parish of Our Lady Queen of the Apostles was founded in May, 1988 by the first bishop of Palm Beach, the Most Reverend Thomas V. Daily, D.D.
 The first pastor, Father Kevin McGabhann, held Sunday Mass at the Lions’ Club in Royal Palm Beach beginning in September.
 Weekday Masses were celebrated at the pastor’s residence in Loxahatchee.
 Almost immediately, a search began for a permanent site on which to build the structures that are a familiar part of most parishes in the United States.
 Finally, a site on Crestwood Boulevard was located and purchased.

-In 1992, Father Leo Armbrust was appointed administrator of the parish and in July, 1993 broke ground on the Crestwood site for a pavilion of 3,600 square feet where outdoor services could be held.
-A year later, ground was again broken, this time for a multi-celebration building which would house parish activities, services and offices.
-It was completed and blessed on St. Joseph’s Day in March, 1995.
+In 1992, Father Leo Armbrust was appointed administrator of the parish and in July 1993 broke ground on the Crestwood site for a pavilion of 3,600 square feet where outdoor services could be held.
+A year later, the ground was again broken, this time for a multi-celebration building that would house parish activities, services, and offices.
+It was completed and blessed on St. Joseph’s Day in March 1995.